connielei-stuy/apcs2-final-proj/README.md

 <b>Project: CoKe: A Game</b>
 <br>
-by Team CoKe: Connie Lei, Kevin Bao
+by Team CoKe: Connie Lei, Kevin Bao<br>
 <b>What is it?</b><br>
 Our project is a strategy game where a user has to defend a town hall by using gold to construct structures and/or by using gold to train troops.
 These